Drug and Alcohol Rehab for Veterans Near Me

 Get Help Now

 Veterans who are struggling with addiction and other mental health issues should know that there is hope.
 Treatment may help veterans quit using drugs and alcohol, reduce the likelihood of a relapse, adjust to life outside of the military, and cope with previous trauma and other emotional issues.
-If you are a veteran struggling with addiction, consider taking the first step in recovery and seeking help.
+If you are a veteran struggling with drug or alcohol addiction, consider taking the first step in recovery and seeking help.
 We are available any time of day or night to discuss your treatment options.

 - Substance Abuse and Mental Health Services Administration.
 (2017).
 Veterans and military families.